Stockholm International Youth Science Seminar

-Stockholm International Youth Science Seminar (SIYSS) is an annual weeklong event for young international scientists, arranged in connection with the Nobel festivities by the SIYSS Committee of the Swedish Federation of Young Scientists.
+Stockholm International Youth Science Seminar (SIYSS) is an annual week-long program that brings together selected pre-doctoral international scientists, arranged in connection with the Nobel Prize festivities.
+The seminar is organized by the SIYSS Committee of the Swedish Federation of Young Scientists.

 The history of SIYSS dates back to 1976 when the first seminar was organized by the Swedish Federation of Young Scientists, with inspiration from Society for Science & the Public in USA.
 Turning out a great success, the SIYSS program has continued, combining the encounter with Swedish science and the Nobel Prize Awarding Ceremonies with an intense social program ever since then.

 The program aims to promote international understanding and friendship, bringing together young people from all over the world with similar interests.
-The participants are selected in different ways; some are winners of national science fairs, others represent organizations for young scientists or are selected by merit at their home universities.
-Whatever their background, they all have two things in common: a great interest in natural sciences and a curiosity for other cultures and people.
+Participants are selected through competitive national and international processes, including science competitions, nominations by organizations for young scientists, and merit-based university selections.
+Despite their diverse backgrounds, participants share a demonstrated excellence in the natural sciences and a strong commitment to international collaboration.

 During the COVID-19 pandemic the program was - for the first time in its history - completely digital.